 A few of the big wins are:

-At Foodie Digital, we back three recipe card plugins for WordPress:
+At Foodie Digital, we recommend only two recipe card plugins for WordPress:

-Why just three?
+Why just two?
 Because not all recipe card plugins are created equal.

 Let’s look at Tasty Recipes specifically.